 4. Use health insurance marketplaces

-High deductible health plans (HDHPs) typically have lower monthly premiums but higher deductibles.
-These plans can be a cost-effective option if you’re relatively healthy and don’t anticipate many medical expenses.
-HDHPs are often paired with Health Savings Accounts (HSAs), which allow you to save money for medical expenses tax-free.
+High-deductible health plans (HDHPs) typically have lower monthly premiums.
+If you’re generally healthy and don’t anticipate frequent medical visits, this could be a cost-effective option.
+Plus, HDHPs often pair well with Health Savings Accounts (HSAs), allowing you to save money tax-free for medical expenses.

 6. Evaluate short-term health insurance